chanzuckerberg/cellxgene-census/docs/cell_census_storage_and_release_policy.md

 # Cell Census storage & release policy

 :exclamation: **This document is for internal use only.
-It's contents may change without public notice.**
+Its contents may change without notice.**

 **Last edited**: April, 2023.